justeattakeaway/pie/packages/components/pie-checkbox-group/README.md

 `pie-checkbox-group` is a Web Component built using the Lit library.

+It is a helper component that groups PieCheckbox components into a visual and functional group.

 This component can be easily integrated into various frontend frameworks and customized through a set of properties.